 - the way your body responds to hormone changes

 - how often and how long your baby is breastfeeding.

 If your baby is being fed only using bottles, you may find your periods return shortly after birth.

 Even if your periods are irregular or absent, you may still be able to become pregnant.

 Once they do return, your periods may be irregular especially if you are still producing milk (lactating).
 The duration of your period can also change and it is not unusual to skip a period, or even for it to be a few months before your next one.

 When you start reducing the amount of time you spend breastfeeding, your periods should start to return to their usual routine.
 You may notice some spotting (light bleeding) at first.

 Your period coming back should have little effect on your breast milk so you can continue to breastfeed if desired.
 Some women find a temporary drop in the amount of milk they produce just before their period starts or for a few days into it, but it will increase again when your hormones return to their normal levels.
-Once your periods start again (even if they are irregular) you will be able to get pregnant.

 Not sure what to do next?